fortrabbit/interview-task-php/README.md

 - The entire list of packages contains ~1.600 items
 - Make use of PHP 8 language constructs if they make sense to you
 - Make use of existing packages if they make sense to you
-- There is probably more than one API call are required to retrieve the data
+- There is probably more than one API call required to retrieve the data
-- There is no knowledge about Craft CMS required.
+- There is no knowledge about Craft CMS expected.
 In theory, analyzing other [package types](https://getcomposer.org/doc/04-schema.md#type) can make sense in the future.
 - Defining the name of the tool is up to you
 - Demonstrate best practices (e.g. OOP, tests, docs), but be pragmatic.